 The U.S. Mission to India is proud to do its part in serving as a responsible steward of the environment.
 The United States is committed to working with India and all of its other partners around the globe on preserving natural resources and leaving a cleaner world for future generations.
 Embassy New Delhi and Consulates General Mumbai, Chennai, Hyderabad and Kolkata all strive to be responsible members of their host communities by finding innovative ways of managing waste and promoting efficient use of resources.
-Below are some of the Greening initiatives that the U.S. Mission to India is currently undertaking on its facilities throughout India.
+Below are some of the Greening initiatives that the U.S. Mission to India undertakes on its facilities throughout India.

 - Consulate General Chennai is reducing its water use by planting native and other draught resistant plants on the majority of its garden space.
 Plants accustomed to the wet and dry cycles of South Indian weather require less water usage by Embassy gardening staff.
 Use of native plants also helps protect the integrity of local ecosystems.